 Some companies offer crypto for sale at a physical kiosk, often branded as an ATM (automated teller machine), which lets you insert cash in exchange for crypto assets.
 If you already have a public key, the kiosk can send your crypto to that public key; otherwise, the kiosk often can assign you new public and private keys and then print these keys off for you on a slip of paper.

 Kiosks are not regulated.
 Before purchasing crypto at a kiosk, make sure you understand the fees you’re being charged.
 Keep any private keys you receive secure, and do not share them with anyone.

 What you Need to Know About Crypto Asset Trading Platforms

-In Canada, many platforms are currently not registered with securities regulators.
+Many platforms that are currently carrying on business in Canada are not registered with securities regulators.
 When a platform is registered, it means there’s an added layer of investor protection.
 Just as you should when searching for a registered investment professional, it’s in your best interest to conduct a background check on any crypto asset trading platform that may be of interest to you.
 You can check to see if the platform you plan to use is registered by conducting a search on the Canadian Securities Administrators’ (CSA) National Registration Search.
 It’s smart to use platforms authorized to do business in Canada, as well as to avoid using platforms banned by Canadian securities regulators.